People engaging in a craft workshop, working with colorful paper and materials. Culture Days @ TPL: Gratitude Cards. Photo by Alejandra Higuera

 Whether you’re an individual artist, part of a collective, or work with an organization or a municipality, you are warmly invited to present an activity for the public during Ontario Culture Days – a three-week festival with over 1000 events presented by people like YOU.

-What is its history?
+What is Ontario Culture Days’ history?

-The festival was inspired by the success of Québec’s Journées de la Culture weekend, and is supported by National Culture Days, founded in 2010.
+The Ontario Culture Days festival was inspired by the success of Québec’s Journées de la Culture weekend, and is supported by National Culture Days, founded in 2010.
 Our organization works alongside national, provincial/territorial and municipal Culture Days initiatives to make this unique event a reality.
 In 2020, the festival was extended to a multi-week celebration.
 In 2021, there were 1,200 events in 99 municipalities across the province and 1 in 10 Ontarians attended events!

 Who can participate in the festival?